videlais/twine-space/docs/technical/progression.md

 # Story progression

-The story starts when following things happen in sequence:

-1. The **Story** object uses the value of *startPassage* to look for a **Passage** object in its collection with a matching *id*.
-2. The *source* property of the matching **Passage** is unescaped (converted back into HTML).
-3. The converted content is then *rendered*, a process by which any Markdown is converted into HTML and any hyperlinks are created.
-Inside each hyperlink is the attribute `data-passage` containing the destination passage of the hyperlink.
-4. Any existing content inside the `tw-passage` element is replaced by the converted and rendered passage *source*.

-## Clicking links

-When a reader clicks on a link, the event listener inside **Story**:

-1. Looks for the destination passage from the `data-passage` value of the hyperlink.
-2. Finds the passage (if it exists) inside its collection based on its *name*.
-3. Un-escapes the *source* of the passage.
-4. Renders the *source* of the passage.
+During the initial loading of the `tw-passagedata` element, an event listener was bound to the `tw-story` element.
+When a reader clicks on a link to possibly progress the story, this event triggers an examination of the hyperlinks's `data-passage` attribute (as created during the loading of the first passage object).

+If there is a passage in the internal collection of the **Story** object matching the name, its content processed in the following way:

+1) Hyperlinks with `data-passage` created.
+2) AFrame or AR elements and attributes processed.
+3) Any Markdown content processed and converted.

-5. Replaces the current content of the `tw-passage` element with the unescaped and rendered *source* of the passage.
+The content of the `tw-passage` passage is then replaced with the next content.
+This progresses the story to the current passage.